International Public Management Network 2017 Conference

 Sub-theme 4: Urban Governance: Past, Present and Future

-We encourage proposals that reflect multiple approaches to the study of the field.
+We encourage proposals that reflect multiple approaches to the study of the fields.
 This would include papers that approach the theme and sub-themes of the conference from different perspectives including the theoretical, philosophical, synthetic and empirical.
 Theoretical and empirical papers, particularly comparative studies across different jurisdictions either in the same or different countries are encouraged.

 Paper proposals shall have a length of approx. 1,000 words.
 Each proposal should include information on the following issues: analytical framework and research question, methods, empirical evidence, expected results, and expected contribution to the knowledge in theory and/or practice.

 Papers shall not exceed 9,000 words, incl. all references.
 Please follow the style guidelines of the International Public Management Journal.
-However, in order to save paper space, please use 11-point typeface (preferably Times Roman font), single-spaced
+However, in order to save paper space, please use 11-point typeface (preferably Times Roman font), single-spaced.

 Conference Hosts and Fees